jasonm23/onlisp-markdown/onlisp.md

 ## 23.2 The Formalism

-To understand what ATNs do, we should recall their full name: augmented transi- tion networks.
+To understand what ATNs do, we should recall their full name: augmented transition networks.
 A transition network is a set of nodes joined together by directed arcs—essentially, a ﬂow-chart.
 One node is designated the start node, and some other nodes are designated terminal nodes.
 Conditions are attached to each arc, which have to be met before the arc can be followed.
 There will be an input